Digital Audio Tape

 Digital Audio Tape (DAT or R-DAT) is a discontinued digital recording and playback medium developed by Sony and introduced in 1987.
-In appearance it is similar to a Compact Cassette, using 3.81 mm / 0.15" (commonly referred to as 4 mm) magnetic tape enclosed in a protective shell, but is roughly half the size at 73 mm × 54 mm × 10.5 mm.
+In appearance it is similar to a Compact Cassette, using 3.81 mm, commonly referred to as four-millimitre, magnetic tape enclosed in a protective shell, but it is roughly half the size at 73 mm × 54 mm × 10.5 mm.
 The recording is digital rather than analog.
-DAT can record at sampling rates equal to, as well as higher and lower than a CD (44.1, 48, or 32 kHz sampling rate respectively) at 16 bits quantization.
-If a comparable digital source is copied without returning to the analogue domain, then the DAT will produce an exact clone, unlike other digital media such as Digital Compact Cassette or non-Hi-MD MiniDisc, both of which use a lossy data-reduction system.
+DAT can record at sampling rates equal to, as well as higher and lower than, that of a CD (44.1, 48, and 32 kHz respectively) at 16 bits.

 Similar to most formats of videocassette, a DAT cassette may only be recorded and played in one direction, unlike an analog compact audio cassette.
-Many DAT recorders had the capability to embed program numbers and IDs into the recording which can be used to select an individual track like on a CD player.
+Many DAT recorders had the capability to embed program numbers and IDs into the recording, which can be used to select an individual track, like on a CD player.

 Although intended as a replacement for analog audio compact cassettes, the format was never widely adopted by consumers because of its expense, as well as concerns from the music industry about unauthorized high-quality copies.
+If a comparable digital source is copied without returning to the analogue domain, then the DAT will produce an exact clone, unlike other digital media such as Digital Compact Cassette or non-Hi-MD MiniDisc, both of which use a lossy data-reduction system.

-The format saw moderate success in professional markets and as a computer storage medium, which was developed into the Digital Data Storage format.
-Sony ceased production of new recorders making it more difficult to play archived recordings in this format.
+The format saw moderate success in professional audio markets and for computing as the Digital Data Storage format for offline storage.
+Sony ceased production of new recorders, making it more difficult to play archived recordings in this format.
 Magnetic tape degradation has been noted by some engineers involved in re-mastering archival recordings on DAT, which presents a threat to audio held exclusively in this medium.